Clinical and Translational Research Award (CTSA)

-ITMAT Ed has emerged as a pioneering model for collaborative professional scientific education.
-We have successfully disseminated our best practices locally throughout the university and nationally across the CTSA consortium.
+Having emerged as a pioneering model for collaborative professional scientific education, we have successfully disseminated our best practices locally throughout the university and nationally across the CTSA consortium.
 Locally, we have become the definitive resource for comprehensive professional skills training, successfully establishing our innovative practices across the Perelman School of Medicine (PSOM) and the University at large, with schoolwide adoption of our mentoring framework and Individual Development Plans.
 Moreover, ITMAT Ed has become the University’s central hub for research mentor training.
 Nationally, we co-led the development of the NCATS KL2/K12 Visiting Scholars Program and the National CTSA Virtual Professional Development Series for KL2/K12 scholars, distributed our professional skills development series, contributed content to national mentor training initiatives, and led national education evaluation initiatives.

 KL2 Outcomes